-Upon receipt of quit, the Location Server sends a response back to the Client indicating that the connection will be closed.
+Upon receipt of quit, the Location Server sends a response back to the Client indicating that the connection will be closed for name and include a count of the number commands that name issued to the server.
 The Location Server then returns to wait for a new connection triggered by a subsequent login request.
 The end-of-file field is optional.
-If this field contains the text 'EOF', the Location Server additionally writes out the complete database to the file LDatabase.txt and then terminates.
+If this field contains the text 'EOF', the Location Server additionally writes out the complete database to the file LDatabase.txt and sends back a count of the number of clients processed.
+The server then terminates.